dd9jn/rfc4880bis/rfc4880bis.md

   Gitlab based approach with merge requests mainly prepared in advance by one of the chairs.
-This was done despite that -10 was basically ready for last call after a long iterative process adding feature by feature with rough consent from the WG. }
+This was done despite that -10 was basically ready for last call after a long iterative process adding feature by feature with rough consent from the WG.

+  Due to the IETF submission system the draft has a new name but nevertheless is the direct successor of draft-ietf-openpgp-rfc4880bis-10 }

 This document specifies the message formats used in OpenPGP.
 OpenPGP provides encryption with public-key or symmetric cryptographic